manu-1-1/Nuclear-Launch-CRT/README.md

-# Nuclear-Launch code sharing : A CRT Secret Sharing System
+# CRT Secret Sharing System

 A web-based secret sharing application implementing a Chinese Remainder Theorem (CRT) based threshold scheme.
 This project utilizes a hybrid architecture with a Node.js backend for session management and a C++ core for cryptographic calculations.